MicrochipTech/fpga-hls-examples/Training4/readme.md

 The pragmas on lines 73-75 describe the interface type of each argument to the accelerated function.
-On line 72, the control type is set to axi\_target instead of the default simple.
-The control type interface must be axi\_target if the user wishes SmartHLS to generate a Reference SoC automatically.
+On line 72, the control type is set to `axi_target` instead of the default `simple`.
+The control type interface must be `axi_target` if the user wishes SmartHLS to generate a Reference SoC automatically.
 Requiring an AXI target interface allows the generated Reference SoC to interact with the accelerator through an AXI4 interface without manually configuring the input and output wiring.
 If